bestwebsoft/pdf-and-print-wordpress-plugin/readme.txt

 * NEW : Added the ability to output PDF and Print buttons on the type of page.

 == Upgrade Notice ==

+= V1.8.1 =
+We changed plugin settings structure.
+We fixed the bug with displaying images in pdf-document.
+We fixed the bug with creation of rtl-oriented documents.
+Added ability to load additional fonts.
+We updated styles for generate pdf/print page version with default stylesheet.
+We updated functionality for displaying pdf/print buttons in any place of your site.
+We updated MPDF library to version 6.0.

 = V1.8.0 =
 We updated all functionality for wordpress 4.2.2.